This country-specific Q&A provides an overview to intellectual property law in Germany.

 c) Confidential information

-Trade and company secrets are generally protected during the employment relationship, Section 17(1) Act against unfair competition.
+Trade and company secrets are generally protected by law during the employment relationship, Section 17(1) Act against unfair competition.
 In addition and following the end of the employment relationship, confidential information is protected against industrial espionage (Section 17(2) no. 1 Act against unfair competition), use of unlawfully acquired secrets (Section 17(2) no. 2 Act against unfair competition) and use of models (Section 18 Act against unfair competition).
 In addition to that, Section 19 Act against unfair competition extends the offences stipulated in Sections 17 and 18 Act against unfair competition to preparatory actions.
 Under certain circumstances, the use of a third party’s know how may also be the basis for civil claims according to Sections 3 Act against unfair competition, 826 Civil Code or Sections 823(1), 1004 Civil Code.

 d) Trade marks and business names

 Registered trade marks are protected for ten years and can be renewed indefinitely for further periods of ten years.
 For the renewal, it is necessary and sufficient to pay the renewal fees before the expiration of each ten year term plus a grace period of six months.
-Trade marks must be used in a genuine way, lack of use for an uninterrupted period of five years cause trade marks to be liable for revocation due to non-use.
+Trade marks must be used in a genuine way, lack of use for an uninterrupted period of five years causes trade marks to be liable for revocation due to non-use.

 Unregistered trade marks are protected as long as the acquired reputation / notoriety subsists.